tupini07/tupini07.github.io/README.md

   - this is for external integration
 - Create page for wiki item
   - create backlinks section
-- derive wiki slug from folder structure
-  - If specified in frontmatter then use the one in frontmatter
 - clean up the "index wiki page"